uzh/z-pool-tool/doc/ARCHITECTURE.md

 ![Overview of software containers](doc/images/container.svg "Container diagram")

+#### Operator
-* Operator: The operators make sure that the system runs smoothly.
+The operators make sure that the system runs smoothly.
 They use the system mostly through the desktop website and they have access to the underlying infrastructure.
 They are the technical partners of the recruiters.

+#### Recruiter
-* Recruiter: The recruiters build and own participant pools.
+The recruiters build and own participant pools.
 They use the system mostly through the desktop website.
 They don't have access to infrastructure components.

+#### Experimenter
-* Experimenter: The experimenter is assigned to experiments by recruiters.
+The experimenter is assigned to experiments by recruiters.
 They use both the desktop and the mobile website in order to conduct experiments.

+#### Participant
-* Participant: The participant uses the system through both the desktop and mobile website.
+The participant uses the system through both the desktop and mobile website.

+#### Website
-* Website: The website is the entry point to the system, every user interacts with the system through it.
+The website is the entry point to the system, every user interacts with the system through it.

+#### Backend
-* Backend: The backend serves the website and runs the business logic.
+The backend serves the website and runs the business logic.

+#### Infrastructure DB
-* Infrastructure DB: This DB is used to persist data that is not related to participant data.
+This DB is used to persist data that is not related to participant data.

+#### Queue Worker
-* Queue Worker: The queue worker runs business logic in a separate process than the backend.
+The queue worker runs business logic in a separate process than the backend.

+#### Cache
-* Cache: The backend uses the cache to persist transient data to reduce the load in the infrastructure database.
+The backend uses the cache to persist transient data to reduce the load in the infrastructure database.
 The cache must not cache pool data!

+#### SMS Gateway
-* SMS Gateway: This external service is used to send SMS.
+This external service is used to send SMS.

+#### E-Mail Transport
-* E-Mail Transport: This external service is used to send emails.
+This external service is used to send emails.

+#### Participant Pools
-* Participant Pools: Participant pools are external systems from the point of view of the Z-Pool instance.
+Participant pools are external systems from the point of view of the Z-Pool instance.

 ## Component diagram
 Every component is assumed to have access to the `Main Database`, so this dependency is not explicitly listed.

 ![Overview of software components](doc/images/component.svg "Component diagram")

 ### Command & Domain
 The domain model contains all the business rules.
 Users interact with it by sending it commands to mutate data.

 #### Settings